-4.01.
+- 4.01.
 Vehicle Registration.
 Each vehicle regularly kept at the Lot Owner's residence shall be registered with the Association Gate Committee.
-(See Section 14 - Forms.)
+(See Section 14 Forms.) - 4.02.

-4.02.
 Gate Access Codes.
 To assure privacy of our residents, it is the responsibility of each Lot Owner to protect codes from unauthorized use.
 This can be done by reporting to the Gate Committee any update, change or compromise of a code or device (i.e., loss of a transmitter) or any situation in which someone possessing a code is no longer welcome in the Association area so that the affected code can be deactivated.
-(See Section 14 - Forms.)
+(See Section 14 Forms.) - a.

-a.
 Personal Access Codes for Gate Entry: Each Lot Owner may choose a five-digit Personal Access Code (not higher than 65534) that can be entered manually at the gate.
 Any change in this code number shall be made at the Lot Owner's request.
 If charges are incurred by the Association in complying with a requested change, they will be passed on to the Lot Owner.
-(See Section 14 - Forms.)

-b.
-Bar-Code Stickers for Gate Entry: To provide automatic entry at the Gate, Bar-code Stickers containing Gate Access Codes may be ordered from the Gate Committee for a fee of \$25 each by Lot Owners who have executed the Association private street easement for recordation.
-Upon disposing of a vehicle with a sticker, Lot Owners are responsible for obliterating or removing the sticker to disallow unauthorized re-entry by that vehicle.
-In the event the owner fails to remove or obliterate the sticker, (s)he is obligated to promptly report that to the Gate Committee or the attendant at the gate to disallow unauthorized re-entry by that vehicle.
-(See Section 14 - Forms.)
-Bar-code stickers shall not be made available to anyone without the consent of the Board.

-c.
+(See Section 14 Forms.) - b.
+Bar-Code Stickers for Gate Entry: This paragraph deleted on September 1, 2015.
+(The use of Stickers was discontinued) - c.
 Portable Transmitters for Gate Entry: Lot Owners may also purchase from the Association (through the Gate Committee) a hand held portable code transmitter (similar to a garage door opener) that will open the gate as the car approaches the Gate.
-Such transmitters are available at a charge of \$75 each.
+Such transmitters are available at a fee as established from time to time by the Gate Committee. - d.

-d.
 Limited Duration Gate Access: Owners may obtain temporary gate entry codes for workers, delivery people or temporary guests.
 The duration, as specified by the Lot Owner, will be honored.
 Though occasional updates may be requested by the Gate Committee for inventory purposes, it is the Lot Owner's responsibility to keep Gate-entry stickers and clicker codes up-to-date.
-(See Section 14 - Forms.)
+(See Section 14 Forms.) - e.

-e.
 Vendors Codes for Gate Entry.
-Vendors that the Lot Owner employs on a regular basis (such as gardeners, pool service, pest control, housekeepers, medical attendants, water and newspaper delivery) shall be registered with the Gate Committee on "Vendor Registration Forms."
+Vendors that the Lot Owner employs on a regular basis (such as gardeners, pool service, pest control, housekeepers, medical attendants, water and newspaper delivery) shall be registered with the Gate Committee on "Vendor Registration"

+Forms."
 (See Section 14 - Forms.)
 A master list of approved vendors shall be kept by the Committee for Gate Attendants' reference.

-4.03 Special Events.
+4.03.
+Special Events.
 In the event that a resident inside the gate anticipates arrivals for an event to exceed 50 guests, the City of San Diego requires an attendant to be present at the Gate for 30 minutes before and one hour after the start of the event.
 The resident shall give two business days' advance notice to the Gate Committee and request guests to mention the event to the Gate Attendant upon entering.
 If no attendant is scheduled at that time, the resident may supply his or her own attendant (with no access to the kiosk) with the guest list and a valid clicker or access code to let in the expected guests for 30 minutes before and one hour after the start of the event.
 Or, the resident may request the Gate Committee to contract for an attendant at the established after-hours rate with the cost of the arrangement to be passed on to the Lot Owner whose event necessitates it.

-5. Architectural and Landscape Standards & Submissions: The purpose of this section is to provide Owners, architects, building designers, contractors and other interested parties with guidelines and standards required for residential construction and landscaping changes in Alvarado Estates.
+5. Architectural and Landscape Standards & Submissions

+The purpose of this section is to provide Owners, architects, building designers, contractors and other interested parties with guidelines and standards required for residential construction and landscaping changes in Alvarado Estates.
 If any rule herein is inconsistent with the CC&Rs, the CC&Rs will control.